I finally completed my 100-day challenge three days ago, which was publishing a blog post every day for 100 days.

-Now I’ve learned that I need longer practice than 100 days.
+Now I’ve learned that I need more practice than 100 days.

-Not long before starting this challenge, someone rated my writing a 4 on a scale of 1 to 10 with comments “very poor”.
+Not long before starting this challenge, someone rated my writing a 4 on a scale of 1 to 10 with the comment “very poor.”

 Even though I knew I wasn’t good at writing, it was still quite a blow, not to my ego, mind you (I knew I wasn’t good!) but to my blogging plan.